 The results showed that risk planning, rather than drought planning, was the stronger predictor of drought resilience.
 This suggests that it is important to engage not just in specific planning for drought but in realistic assessment of the range of risks that could occur on the farm, enabling farmers to better develop strategies to address all risks.

 PROVIDING GRANTS AND FACILITATOR SUPPORT FOR DROUGHT PLANNING

-The ACT’s NRM organisation has rolled out several support packages including a grant program to support landholders in on-ground works for drought and climate change preparedness and planning.
-Funding has supported actions such as fencing to manage stock more effectively and establishing a drought feedlot.
+Support packages rolled out by the ACT’s NRM organisation included an Australian Government funded grant program to support landholders in on-ground works for drought and climate change preparedness and planning.
+Funding supported actions such as fencing to manage stock more effectively and establishing a drought feedlot.

-The Regional Agriculture Landcare Facilitator has also provided drought preparedness training and support to landholders via workshops including how to manage stock during dry periods, feed budgeting, grazing management, soil testing, stock management and land use mapping.
+The ACT NRM Regional Agriculture Landcare Facilitator also provided drought preparedness training and support to landholders via workshops including how to manage stock during dry periods, feed budgeting, grazing management, soil testing, stock management and land use mapping.
 For highlights from the grants program, click here.

 Graziers with a strong focus on maintenance of groundcover have improved resilience to drought.
 Specific strategies and practices to maintain groundcover vary depending on location, and more analysis is needed (incorporating soil health, water quality and livestock wellbeing and productivity) to identify if some of these are more useful for improving resilience to drought than others in dry times.